|Certificate IV in Government|

 These are possible outcomes you may wish to investigate before, during or after you successfully complete this course, either via study or assessment for RPL.

-These possible outcomes are either suggested by the training product and, or our student feedback on employment they have achieved following being awarded with this qualification.
+These possible outcomes are either suggested by the training product, licencing body and, or our student feedback on employment they have achieved following being awarded with this qualification.

 Of course, like any employment and selection process it can be competitive and may require other knowledge, skills and experience on top of your qualification.